 If you are just starting out with the amateur satellite hobby, there are a couple directions you can go.
 If you’re an amateur (ham) radio operator or just into listening to radio traffic, you can get into amateur repeater satellites pretty easily.
 The International Space Station is the most powerful and easiest to start with.
 Some info about that is in the list below.

-If you want to start tracking and decoding weather satellites, the low-Earth-orbit NOAA series is probably the easiest to start with.
-These can be heard with a simple VHF radio like a Baofeng, with a radio scanner, or with a Software-Defined Radio.
+If you want to start tracking and decoding weather satellites, the low-Earth-orbit Meteor series is probably the easiest to start with.
+Previously some of the US NOAA satellites used VHF, but the ones with this capability have been retired, so some of the info about them is outdated.
+As of early 2026, Meteor M2-3 and M2-4 can be received on VHF frequencies with a Software-Defined Radio.
 Images can be decoded with simple software like SatDump.
-Once you’re experienced with NOAA you can move on to trying Russian “Meteor” satellites.
-You can also upgrade to the L-band signal available from the same satellites, although this takes a little more effort and equipment.
+Once you’re experienced with VHF you can upgrade to the L-band signal available from the same satellites (and some others), although this takes a little more effort and equipment.

 If you want to try geostationary satellites, the GOES series (in the Western hemisphere) is a great place to start.
 However, you will need to find or make a satellite dish slightly larger than what’s normally found on houses today.
 More info and links are below.